Stefano Ricci: Luxor 50th anniversary event

 In 2022, the company Stefano Ricci celebrated its 50th anniversary.
 To mark the occasion, a celebratory fashion show was organized at the Temple of Hatshepsut in Luxor.
 This was the first time Egypt authorized the use of its temples for fashion events.
 More than 700 people were involved in the organization of the event.
 The fashion show was attended by notable figures from the Egyptian government, including the Minister of Tourism and Antiquities Ahmed Eissa Abou Hussein, the Secretary-General of the Supreme Council of Antiquities Mostafa Waziri, and the Egyptologist and archaeologist Zahi Hawass, who welcomed the guests aboard the Nile with a lecture on ancient Thebes.

 The event hosted 400 guests from 50 different countries.
 Andrea Bocelli opened the show with "Celeste Aida" and later performed a duet with his son Matteo on the song "Fall on Me".
 Soprano Susanna Rigacci was also present at the fashion show.
 The grand finale featured Stefano Ricci, the designer and founder, accompanied by his son Filippo, the creative director, as they walked down the steps of the Temple of Hatshepsut to the notes of "Nessun Dorma" by Andrea Bocelli.

 During the evening, a video message from Zenani Mandela, daughter of Nelson Mandela, was broadcast, in which she recalled her father's long friendship with the designer.
 In honor of the former South African president, a capsule collection of silk shirts in shades of red, blue, and yellow was revealed.

 The Explorer Project

-Since 2023, Stefano Ricci included its seasonal campaigns into the broader Explorer Project, a high-profile initiative focusing on global exploration and environmental conservation.
-The aim of the project is to showcase the new menswear collections set in breathtaking locations, linking fashion to the natural and cultural wonders of the world.
+Since 2023, Stefano Ricci included its seasonal campaigns into the broader Explorer Project, an initiative focusing on global exploration and environmental conservation.
+The aim of the project is to showcase the new menswear collections in scenic locations.
 The claim of the campaigns is Explore the world to explore ourselves.